rameshbabuh/my-reads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-You can also access the app from using this link: [My-Reads-App](http://direful-gun.surge.sh/)
+You can also access the app using this link: [My-Reads-App](http://direful-gun.surge.sh/)

 ## Directory structure
 ```bash